Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs

-We state the formal definition of $\gradecast$ below, as presented in \cite{BenDoHo10}. \begin{definition}(Graded Broadcast) Let $\Pi$ be a protocol where a designated party $S$ (the sender) holds a value $v_S$.
-We say that $\Pi$ achieves $\gradecast$ if the following properties hold even when $t$ out of the $n$ parties involved are Byzantine: \begin{itemize}[nosep] \item \textbf{Termination.} Every honest party eventually outputs a pair $(v,g)$, where $v$ is a message and $g\in\{0,1,2\}$. \item \textbf{Integrity.} If $S$ is honest, then every honest party outputs $(v_S,2)$. \item \textbf{Consistency.} If two honest parties output $(v,g)$ and $(v',g')$ then $\abs{g - g'} \leq 1$.
-In addition, if $g, g' > 0$, then $v = v'$. \end{itemize} \end{definition}
+We state the formal definition of $\gradecast$ below, as presented in \cite{BenDoHo10}. \begin{definition}(Gradecast) Let $\Pi$ be a protocol where a designated party $S$ (the sender) holds a value $v_S$.
+We say that $\Pi$ achieves $\gradecast$ if the following properties hold even when $t$ out of the $n$ parties involved are Byzantine: \textbf{(Termination)} Every honest party eventually outputs a pair $(v,g)$, where $v$ is a message and $g\in\{0,1,2\}$; \textbf{(Integrity)} If $S$ is honest, then every honest party outputs $(v_S,2)$; \textbf{(Consistency)} If two honest parties output $(v,g)$ and $(v',g')$ then $\abs{g - g'} \leq 1$.
+In addition, if $g, g' > 0$, then $v = v'$. \end{definition}

-We then make use of the $\gradecast$ protocol of \cite{BenDoHo10} (presented in the full version \cite{BDH10}), described by the theorem below. \begin{theorem}[Theorem 1 of \cite{BDH10}] There is a protocol $\gradecastprotocol$ achieving $\gradecast$ even when up to $t < n/3$ of the $n$ parties involved are Byzantine, with round complexity $R_{\gradecastprotocol} := 3$. \end{theorem}
+We then make use of the $\gradecast$ protocol of \cite{BenDoHo10} (presented in the full version \cite{BDH10}), described below. \begin{theorem}[Theorem 1 of \cite{BDH10}] There is a protocol $\gradecastprotocol$ achieving $\gradecast$ even when up to $t < n/3$ of the $n$ parties involved are Byzantine, with round complexity $R_{\gradecastprotocol} := 3$. \end{theorem}